 The Mudra scheme can be availed by artisans, shopkeepers, vegetable vendors, machine operators, repair shops, etc.

 Businesses that fall under the trading, manufacturing, or service industry can apply for the standup scheme.
 For non-individual enterprises, at least 51% of the shareholding needs to be held by an SC/ST or a woman entrepreneur.
 The applicant should have a good credit history and not have default payments with any bank or financial institution.
-This Stand Up India scheme facilitates bank loans between Rs 10 Lakh and Rs 1 Cr to at least one SC or ST individual and at least one woman borrower per bank branch to set up a greenfield enterprise.
+This Stand Up India scheme facilitates bank loans between Rs 10 Lakh and Rs 1 Cr to at least one SC or ST individual and at least one woman borrower per branch to build their business.

 The Coir Udyami Yojana is aimed at supporting the establishment of coir units.
 Banks will offer finance capital expenditure in the form of a term loan to meet the working capital requirements.
 The bank can also fund projects in the way of composite loans consisting of Capex and working capital.
 All coir processing MSME startups registered under the Coir Industry (Registration) Rules, 2008, are eligible for this scheme.
 Banks will Finance projects that cost up to Rs 10 Lakh one cycle of working capital, which should not exceed 25% of the total project cost.
 This amount should be exclusive of the Rs 10 Lakh limit, and the credit amount will be 55% of the total project cost after deducting 40% margin money and the owner’s contribution of 5% from beneficiaries.